svmiller/svmiller.github.io/research.md

 ## Publications

+Miller, Steven V. "[Economic Anxiety or Racial Resentment?
+An Evaluation of Attitudes Toward Immigration in the U.S. From 1992 to 2016](/research/economic-anxiety-racial-resentment-immigration-1992-2016/)" *Conditionally accepted at Social Science Journal.*

 Miller, Steven V. and Nicholas T. Davis.
 Forthcoming. "[The Effect of White Social Prejudice on Support for American Democracy](/research/white-social-prejudice-support-american-democracy/)." *Journal of Race, Ethnicity, and Politics.*

 Gibler, Douglas M., Steven V. Miller, and Erin K. Little.
 Forthcoming. "[The Importance of Correct Measurement](http://dmgibler.people.ua.edu/mid-replication.html)." *International Studies Quarterly*.